Pantex Orientation

 1942: Pantex Helps Win World War II

-Pantex was the last of 14 ordnance plants constructed in Texas to support the war effort, producing nearly four million conventional bombs and artillery shells during three whirlwind years of heavy production.
+Pantex was the last of 14 ordnance plants constructed in Texas to support the war effort, producing nearly four million conventional bombs and artillery shells during three years of heavy production.

-1951–1991: Pantex Rebuilt for Cold War Era
+1951–1991: Pantex Rebuilt for the Cold War Era

-The development of nuclear weapons that led to the end of the Second World War, also ushered in a new type of war – the Cold War.
-The Pantex Plant played a key role in the Cold War, assembling thousands of nuclear warheads that helped maintain the détente between the Soviets and the West.
-The federal government reclaimed the land and facilities that made up the Pantex Plant in 1951 and undertook a building campaign to create a cornerstone of thenuclear weapons complex.
-The Pantex mission continued to grow over the decades as other facilities closed and responsibilities for modification, surveillance, assembly and high explosives operations were moved to the site.
-Since 1975, Pantex has been the nation’s primary assembly, disassembly, retrofit and modification center for nuclear weapons.
+The development of nuclear weapons that led to the end of the Second World War also ushered in a new type of conflict: the Cold War.
+The federal government reclaimed the land and facilities that made up the Pantex Plant in 1951 and undertook a building campaign to create a cornerstone of the nuclear weapons complex.

 The Present and Future of Pantex

-Credit: Katie Braughton, Pantex Cultural Resources
+Credit: Katie Braughton, Pantex Cultural Resources, and public Pantex/NNSA source material.

 Metal Trades Department History

-It was June 15, 1908.
-The AFL [American Federation of Labor] Executive Board officially chartered four new departments for the Federation, including the Metal Trades, the Building Trades, the Union Label and theRailroad Department.
+On June 15, 1908, the AFL Executive Board officially chartered four new departments for the Federation, including the Metal Trades, Building Trades, Union Label, and Railroad departments.

-The Metal Trades Department [MTD] held its founding convention in Cincinnati, in February 1909.
-The concept behind the Metal Trades had incubated since the 1890s, largely on the strength of efforts by the IAM [International Associationof Machinists and Aerospace Workers] to create unity among the many unions representing workers in the metal trades.At the IAM’s urging, a number of interested organizations held a conference in 1894 where the parties elected Lee Johnson president of the nascent organization, joined by William Anderson as secretary treasurer and James O’Connell, vice president.
+The Metal Trades Department held its founding convention in Cincinnati in February 1909.
+The concept behind the Metal Trades had developed since the 1890s, largely through efforts to create unity among the many unions representing workers in the metal trades.

 The Metal Trades Council of Amarillo & Vicinity

-From the end of World War II to 1950, the Texas Panhandle had lulled in both construction and production, putting adamper on local economies and the organization of the trades unions.
-Then in 1951, with the prospect of the Pantex Ordnance Plant, the Army reactivation of the air school, the Phillips Petroleum Company, and Canadian River Damproject, O. A. Townsend and F. E. Prock of local unions, sent notification to the Building and Construction TradesCouncil in Washington D.C. that Amarillo’s future is brighter than any other area in Texas.
+From the end of World War II to 1950, the Texas Panhandle had slowed in both construction and production, putting a damper on local economies and the organization of the trades unions.
+Then, in 1951, with the prospect of the Pantex Ordnance Plant, the Army reactivation of the air school, the Phillips Petroleum Company, and the Canadian River Dam project, O. A. Townsend and F. E. Prock of local unions sent notification to the Building and Construction Trades Council in Washington, D.C., that Amarillo’s future was brighter than any other area in Texas.

-N.L.R.B ELECTION
+N.L.R.B.
+ELECTION

 Schmitz

 The National Labor Relations Board conducted an election at Pantex Ordnance Plant on Wednesday, July 30, to choose a bargaining representative.
 An affiliate of the American Federation of Labor, the Metal Trades Council of Amarillo and Vicinity, won the election and, at the preliminary meeting on Tuesday, August 5, drew up the agenda for the contract negotiations.
-The committee, at the preliminary meeting,scheduled August 13 as the date for commencing formal negotiations on the contract.
+The committee, at the preliminary meeting, scheduled August 13 as the date for commencing formal negotiations on the contract.

-• International Association of Machinists and Aerospace Workers (IAMAW) Local Lodge 1255
+IAMAW 1255International Association of Machinists and Aerospace Workers

-• International Brotherhood of Electrical Workers (IBEW) Local Union 602
+IBEW 602International Brotherhood of Electrical Workers

-• International Union of Operating Engineers (IUOE) Local 340
+IUOE 340International Union of Operating Engineers

-• International Union of Painters and Allied Trades (IUPAT) Local 544
+IUPAT 88International Union of Painters and Allied Trades

-• Office and Professional Employees International Union (OPEIU) Local Union 306
+OPEIU 306Office and Professional Employees International Union

-• International Association of Sheet Metal, Air, Rail, and Transportation Workers (SMART) Local Union 404
+SMART 49, AmarilloSheet Metal, Air, Rail, and Transportation Workers

 Metal Trades Department Structure